valkyrie-fnd/valkyrie-site/docs/get-started/introduction.md

 Port 8083 is open for the provider to communicate with Valkyrie, and Valkyrie will normalize the request to your specified PAM module.

 The ports can be configured in the config.

-## Configuration

-Please note that the PAM client will have a configured number of decimals for amounts, and if rounding is required the transactions will be rejected.
+Read [configuration](configuration) to see what the configs needs to contain.